$\ell^p$-improving for discrete spherical averages: Introduction

-\begin{remark}[Comparison to Kesler--Lacey] We encourage the reader to read Kesler--Lacey's very interesting work \cite{Kesler} which appeared independently of this paper.
+We encourage the reader to read Kesler--Lacey's interesting work \cite{Kesler} which appeared independently of this paper.
 Kesler--Lacey also considered $\ell^p(\Z^d)$-improving inequalities for discrete spherical averages.
-Their results for discrete spherical averages are sharper and more detailed than those considered here, and their focus is on using these estimates to deduce `sparse bounds'.
+In \cite{Kesler} their focus lied upon using $\ell^p$-improving inequalities to deduce `sparse bounds' for the discrete spherical maximal function.
 The question of sparse bounds is not considered here.
+However, we prove $\ell^p$-improving inequalities for a broader class of averages which are not considered in \cite{Kesler}.

 As the reader may compare, the ideas in \cite{Kesler} - for proving $\ell^p(\Z^d)$-improving inequalities for discrete spherical averages - are very similar to those here.
 Their methods may appear more complicated due to the use of the Ramanujan bound from \cite{Bourgain, Hughes_sparse}.
-We point out that the Ramanujan bound first appeared in Bourgain's work on restriction of the parabola to the integer lattice to remove an $\epsilon$-loss there, and the Ramanujan bound was first adapted to the context of spherical averages in my work on sparse maximal functions \cite{Hughes_sparse}. \end{remark}
+We point out that the Ramanujan bound first appeared in Bourgain's work on restriction of the parabola to the integer lattice to remove an $\epsilon$-loss there, and the Ramanujan bound was first adapted to the context of spherical averages in my work on discrete spherical maximal functions over sparse subsequences of radii; see \cite{Hughes_sparse}.